Ohio's 11th congressional district

-Following Marcia Fudge's resignation on March 10, 2021, a special election was held, with a primary on August 3 and the general election on November 2, as mandated by Ohio law.
+Following Marcia L. Fudge's resignation on March 10, 2021, a special election was held, with a primary on August 3 and the general election on November 2, as mandated by Ohio law.
 Shontel Brown won the election, and was sworn in on November 4.

-Recent history
+History

-The modern era 11th district came to be as a result of redistricting following the 1990 census, and taking effect for the 1992 election.
-Following the retirement of Louis Stokes—who was redistricted from the now defunct 21st district to the redrawn 11th, and served three terms—Stephanie Tubbs Jones served from 1999 through August 20, 2008, when she died in office.
+The modern-era 11th district came to be as a result of redistricting following the 1990 census, and taking effect for the 1992 election.
+From then until 2023, it covered eastern Cleveland, including most of that city's majority-black precincts.
+From 2013 to 2023, it covered portions of Akron.

+Following the retirement of Louis Stokes—who was redistricted from the now defunct 21st district to the redrawn 11th, and served three terms there—Stephanie Tubbs Jones served from 1999 through August 20, 2008, when she died in office.
 Ohio Governor Ted Strickland ordered a special election on November 18, 2008, to fill the remaining month of Jones's term.
 In addition, the seat was up for election during the November 4, 2008 general election, with the winner of that election to serve a full term beginning on January 3, 2009.
-Marcia L. Fudge—the mayor of Warrensville Heights (a Cleveland suburb)—won both the general and special elections and was sworn in on November 19, 2008.
+Marcia Fudge—the mayor of Warrensville Heights (a Cleveland suburb)—won both the general and special elections and was sworn in on November 19, 2008.

 Fudge served eight terms (the last month of Jones's fifth term, followed by six full terms, then three months of another) when she resigned on March 10, 2021, to join President Joe Biden's cabinet as HUD Secretary.
 In 2021 a special election was held to fill the vacancy, which Cuyahoga County Council member and Cuyahoga County Democratic Party chair Shontel Brown won.

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties, townships, and municipalities: